moawiah/TAP/FinalProject/Readme.md

 We will describe here instructions, requirements, and general steps you need to follow to establish your backend API.

 ## General Steps
-- Check FrontEnd desing that the FE team is going to implement at: `<Insert the link here>`
+- Check FrontEnd design that the FE team is going to implement at: `<Insert the link here>`
 - Read all FE requirements for the FE API part so you provide coherent and suitable endpints as you are expected to work closely with the FE team. `<Insert the link here>`
 - Create a sheet (or any other organising component) that shows/maps each endpoint with its expected inputs and outputs.
 This documentation will serve as a contact point with FE team.